Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 <img class="common_img" src="../_static/media/chapter_7/section_5/media/image12.png" style="width:500px" />

-The first parameter inside the function’s parentheses, 'MediaPipe Selfie Segmentation', is the window name, and the second parameter, output_image, is the image to be displayed.
+The first parameter inside the function's parentheses, 'MediaPipe Selfie Segmentation', is the window name, and the second parameter, output_image, is the image to be displayed.

 ## 7.6 Facial Detection